heavenideas/lorcanaLens/README.md

-# Firebase Studio
+# Lorcana Lens

-This is a NextJS starter in Firebase Studio.
+Someone tried to scam me selling me some fake cards... so I made this

-To get started, take a look at src/app/page.tsx.
+This is for you scammer: lorcanaman_25 on Vinted in the UK.